Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Proof of Theorem

-from which we select $u_k$ dominant eigenvectors and it concludes the proof for the uplink beamformer for user $k \in \mathcal{U}$.
-For the digital downlink beamformers, the aforementioned result holds immediately by applying on the optimization problem
+from which we select $u_k$ dominant eigenvectors, which concludes the proof for the UL beamformer for user $k \in \mathcal{U}$.
+For the digital DL beamformers the proof follow similarly by considering the following optimization problem $\forall j$

-and simplifying it until the Hadamard's inequality applies to yield a result as expressed in \eqref{solution_gev}.
+and simplifying it until the Hadamard's inequality applies to yield a similar result as expressed in \eqref{solution_gev}.